 - Its NATO allies supported Portugal’s position, and India supported peaceful means.

-- There was an independence movement which was going in Goa and India was patiently observing.
+- There was an independence movement that was going on in Goa and India was patiently observing.

 Accession of Sikkim

-- Nepal, Bhutan and Sikkim were the three Himalayan states bordering India, in which, Nepal and Bhutan initially maintained status quo and later became independent.
+- Nepal, Bhutan, and Sikkim were the three Himalayan states bordering India, in which, Nepal and Bhutan initially maintained the status quo and later became independent.

 - In 1973, an anti-Chogyal agitation broke out in Sikkim in which protestors demanded popular elections.
 This was supported by India, and in the elections, the opponents of the Chogyal won an overwhelming victory.